whatmakeart/whatmakeart.github.io/content/making/molds.md

 Mold making is a technical process that can be improved by considering the materials and intent of the final casting.
 A single use mold is much different than a mold designed to make hundreds of castings.

-#### Undercuts
+### Undercuts

 When making any mold, it is important to pay attention to undercuts.
 Undercuts are part of that cannot pull out cleanly without breaking the mold.
 For complex shapes more than two piece molds maybe necessary.
 Another way to contend with undercuts is to use a flexible mold material for the mold that can bend around the final cast pieces.

-Single use molds can also be used and broken away from the final casting as is often done in metal casting.
+Single use molds can be used and broken away from the final casting as is often done in metal casting.

 Complex shapes can also be broken up into smaller shapes that do not have undercuts and then joined together after all the cast pieces are made.